-Our Teams do Feature many of the Best players from the Greater Del Val area of Southeastern and Central Pennsylvania, Delaware, South Jersey and Northern Maryland and beyond and in fact we have players from 11 States and Over 100 High Schools so we are very Diverse.
+Our Teams do Feature many of the Best players from the Greater Del Val area of Southeastern and Central Pennsylvania, Delaware, South Jersey and Northern Maryland and beyond and in fact we have players from 14 States and Over 150 different Middle Schools & High Schools so we are very Diverse.
 In short, we don't care where you are from or if you go to a public or private high school.
 Politics are not a factor, only talent and character.
 We pride ourselves on how many high schools are represented on our roster.

 DOES THE DUKE'S LACROSSE CLUB HAVE A CODE OF CONDUCT FOR BOTH THEIR PLAYERS AND PARENTS?

 Yes.
-This is discussed in detail with new Duke’s players and their parents at the orientation meeting.
-The club reserves the right to part ways with players because it is determined that they or their parents disrupt the well being of the team and or the overall program.
-Habitual and demonstrated lack of commitment in the opinion of the club may impact playing time, future consideration for team membership, and could result in discharge from the organization.
-All coaches, players and parents are expected to exhibit and promote the ideals of good sportsmanship and good behavior.
-Poor sportsmanship and behavior may result in discharge from Duke’s Lacrosse Club.
+Our Code of Conduct is described in Multi Links of this Website and it is Reviewed and discussed in Detail with player's and Family's alike on our Orientation Conference Calls and in our Orientation Meetings.
+The club reserves the right to part ways with players once it has been determined that they or their parents have disrupted the well being of the team and or the overall program.
+Habitual and demonstrated lack of commitment in the opinion of the club may impact playing time, future consideration for team membership and could result in discharge from the organization.
+All coaches, players and parents are expected to exhibit and promote the ideals of good sportsmanship.
+Failing to do so may result in discharge from Duke’s Lacrosse Club.

 WHO ARE THE DUKE'S COACHES AND CAN WE VIEW THEIR COACHING BACKGROUND AND GENERAL QUALIFICATIONS?